-I doubt it!
-It may be a nice flashlight, but it doesn't compare with that magnificent light in the sky called Polaris.
-In fact, the purpose of the flashlight was merely to point your attention to the real light, and once that's accomplished, you forget the flashlight.
+No. It may be a nice flashlight, but it doesn't compare with that magnificent light in the sky called Polaris.
+In fact, the purpose of the flashlight was to point our attention to the real light, and once that's accomplished, we forget the flashlight.

 So it was with John, and so it should be with us.
 John was a great man, and he had a great ministry.
-But according to verse 8...
+But he wasn't the light.

 C. John wasn't the light (8).
-"He himself was not the light; he came only as a witness to the light."

-Throughout his gospel, John takes great care to show the subordinate role of John the Baptist in relationship to Jesus.
-According to 1:8, he wasn't the light, only a witness to the light.
-In 1:20 we see John the Baptist flatly denying that he was the Christ.
-Later in chapter three, when the Jews came to John and told him what Jesus was doing, they expected him to resent the intrusion.
-But instead he announced, "He must become greater; I must become less (3:30)."
+"He was not the light, but came to bear witness about the light."
+Throughout his gospel, John takes great care to show the subordinate role of John the Baptist.
+In verse 8, we're told John wasn't the light, only a witness to the light.
+In verse 20 we see John the Baptist denying that he was the Christ.
+In chapter three, when the Jews came to John and told him what Jesus was doing, they expected him to resent the intrusion.
+But instead, he announced, "He must become greater; I must become less (3:30)."
 In 4:1 the text points out that Jesus gained more disciples than John.
 And in 10:41 the people recognized that Jesus did things John never did.

 No, John wasn't the light.
 That's not to demean John.
-I remind you that Jesus later gave this glowing commendation of John (5:35), "John was a lamp that burned and gave light, and you chose for a time to enjoy his light."
+Jesus Himself later gave this commendation of John, saying in 5:35, "John was a lamp that burned and gave light, and you chose for a time to enjoy his light."

 But John wasn't the light.
-What was he, according to Jesus?
-He was a lamp.
+What was he?
+According to Jesus, he was a lamp.
 What does a lamp do?
-Its function is to let the light be seen.
+It displays light.
+It exists so that light may be seen through it.

-Is that true of your life?
-Can people see the Light of Jesus through you?
-Do they see Him clearly in the way you live and talk?
-At school?
+This was John's assignment.
+And by application, ours too.
+People ought to see the Light (which of course is Jesus) shining through us.
+Is that happening in your life?
+Do people see Jesus clearly in the way you live and talk?
+Do they see Him at school?
 In the break room at work?

 My friends, John is an excellent model for us, for like John, we exist for Jesus, to point people to Him.
-If we've come to know Jesus, we are called to be His witness.
+If we've come to know Jesus, we are called to make Him known to others.